GitTools/GitVersion/docs/reference/mainline-development.md

 This mode is great if you do not want to tag each release because you simply deploy every commit to master.
 The behaviour of this mode is as follows:

-1. Calclate a base version (likely a tag in this mode)
+1. Calculate a base version (likely a tag in this mode)
 2. Walk all commits from the base version commit
 3. When a merge commit is found:
     - Calculate increments for each direct commit on master